YeMyintSoeKMD/code-notes/backend/laravel/01_vilt_frame.md

 ```

 # III.
 Other Sidenote
-When we install Inertia using using a starter kit like breeze, some codes in ```app.js``` will be a little bit different from manually one.
+When we install Inertia using a starter kit like breeze, some codes in ```app.js``` will be a little bit different from manually one.
 And it'l be difficult to add custom code for enabling multiple layout.
 So that this is the sample code from previous project -

 ```js
 // app.js